ABO RhD Test Tube Method

 • Lower concentration: May increase the sensitivity of the test, especially for detecting weak antigens.
 However, excessively low concentrations can make it difficult to visualize agglutination, even with positive reactions.

-Therefore, finding the optimal balance between antisera and RBC suspension concentrations is crucial for achieving a sensitive and specific ABO blood typing test.
+Therefore, finding the optimal balance between antisera and RBC suspension concentrations is crucial for achieving a sensitive and specific ABO Rh test (blood group typing).
 This balance is achieved through:

 • Standardized protocols: Laboratories use established guidelines and quality control procedures to ensure optimal concentrations are used in each test.